JohnSimerlink/sqrtApproximation/readme.md

 `node script.js`

-requires you have nodeJS installed.
-Otherwise hit f12 in your browser and copy and paste the code into there
+Requires you have nodeJS installed.
+Otherwise hit f12 in your browser and copy and paste the code into there.